 In August 2010, we entered into a mining lease with the Texas General Land Office covering Sections 7 and 18 of Township 7, Block 71 and Section 12 of Block 72, covering approximately 860 acres in Hudspeth County, Texas.
 Under the lease, we will pay the State of Texas a lease bonus of \$197,800, \$35,000 of which was paid upon the execution of the lease, \$65,000 of which will be due when we submit our initial plan of operations to conduct exploration, and \$97,800 of which will be due when we submit a supplemental plan of operations to conduct mining.
 Upon the sale of minerals removed from Round Top, we will pay the State of Texas a \$500,000 minimum advance royalty.
-Thereafter, we will pay the State of Texas a production royalty equal to eight percent (8%) of the market value of uranium and other fissionable materials removed and sold from Round Top.
+Thereafter, we will pay the State of Texas a production royalty equal to eight percent (8%) of the market value of uranium and other fissionable materials removed and sold from Round Top and six and one quarter percent (6%) of the market value of all other minerals removed and sold from Round Top.